youngboy/engine-docs/source/setup-virtual.md

 We recognize that almost every team using Engine has a slightly different deployment environment, and encourage you to [contact us](mailto: support@apollodata.com) with feedback or for help if you encounter problems running the Engine proxy.

 <h2 id="view-metrics-in-engine" title="View Metrics in Engine">3.
 View Metrics in Engine</h2>
 Once your server is set up, navigate your new Engine service on https://engine.apollographql.com.
-Start sending requests to your Ruby server to start seeing performance metrics!
+Start sending requests to your GraphQL server to start seeing performance metrics!